aarongilly/blog/content/Now.md

 ## Living
 First things first, enjoying the prime of my life.
 ## 75 Hard
-Doing a 75 Hard is consuming much of my free time lately.
+Doing a 75 Hard is consuming much of my free time.
 ## Semantic Canvas v1.2
 Adding lots of neat-but-obvious features that will make the [[Semantic Canvas]] plugin more useful.
 ## Obsidian as a PDW